Thank you for bearing with us

 What about my B12 injection?

 If you have been having regular B12 injections for some while, your body will have several years' supply of vitamin B12 stored, so it will be safe to delay your next injection for a few months until the risk from Covid-19 is lower.
-Also, it is now known most people on B12 injections can absorb enough by mouth in tablet form if the dose is high enough and B12 tablets can be bought over the counter.
+Also, it is now known most people on B12 injections can absorb enough by mouth in tablet form if the dose is high enough, so it may be possible to convert you to oral treatment.

 What about immunisations?